cyb3727/CBIR/README.md

 CBIR
 ====

-a little search programming based on images
+a little search program based on images